Torsion-Audio/Scyclone-AI/README.md

 ## Export

-Once the training is finished, used the script below to export your preset.
+Once the training is finished, use the script below to export the model.

 ```bash
 rave export_onnx --run /path/to/run